asrivast28/ParsiMoNe/README.md

 For building the debug version of the executable, the following can be executed:
 <pre><code>scons DEBUG=1
 </code></pre>
-Debug version of the executable is named `mnets_debug`.
+Debug version of the executable is named `parsimone_debug`.

 #### Logging
 By default, logging is disabled in the release build and enabled in the debug build.